When did immigration to Australia start?

 Death certificates will give the date, place and cause of death, the age of the deceased and details of the time that person has spent in Australia.
 Other information given includes the number (and often the names and ages) of the children of the deceased, along with details of his or her parents.
 The birthplace of the deceased and where they were married are also recorded, along with the name of their spouse and the age at which they married.

 Each state has different access rules for their birth, marriage and death records.
-Some have made all or part of their indexes available on the internet (NSW, VIC, QLD, WA) and Victoria will allow you to download uncertified copies of the documents to your computer.
+New South Wales, South Australia, Tasmania and Western Australia have made all or part of their indexes available on the internet.
+Victoria and Queensland will allow you to download uncertified copies of the documents for a fee.

 Many researchers see the discovery of a convict ancestor as a highpoint in their research.

-The digitisation of many of the convict records from the National Archives in London by Ancestry.com has made the task of finding such ancestors much easier.
+The digitisation of many of the convict records from the National Archives in London by Ancestry has made the task of finding such ancestors much easier.

 Many of these documents will provide details of the date and place of the trial of the convict and the sentence they were given.
 By consulting the trial records, or newspaper accounts of it, the misdemeanours of an ancestor can be established along with details of their origins and family.

-For those people who were tried in London at the Old Bailey before 1834, transcriptions of their trials are available on the internet at www.oldbaileyonline.org.
+For those people who were tried in London at the Old Bailey before 1834, transcriptions of their trials are available on the Old Bailey Online website.
 The majority of the trials were for petty theft of clothes or food and would have been dealt with less severely by the courts today.